RubixML/ML/docs/probabilistic.md

 # Probabilistic
-Estimators that implement the *Probabilistic* interface have an additional method that returns an array of probability scores of each possible class, cluster, etc. outcome.
-Probabilities are useful for ascertaining the degree to which the estimator is certain about a particular prediction.
+Estimators that implement the Probabilistic interface have additional methods (`proba()` and `probaSample()`)that return an array of joint probabilities for each possible class or cluster assignment.
+Probabilities are useful for ascertaining the degree to which the estimator is certain about a particular outcome and their joint distribution always sums to 1.

 ### Predict Probabilities
 Return the probability estimates of a prediction: